thotz/rook/design/object-bucket/object-bucket.md

 ## Non-Goals

 - This design does not describe a generalized bucket provisioner, instead [see here](https://github.com/yard-turkey/lib-bucket-provisioner).
 - This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
-A Delete operation only removes the artifacts greated by the bucket lib on behalf of the OBC (basic Kubernetes housekeeping).
+A Delete operation only removes the artifacts created by the bucket lib on behalf of the OBC (basic Kubernetes housekeeping).
 Physically deleting the bucket, per the Storage Class' _retainPolicy_ will be considered in a later phase.
 - This design does not include the Swift interface implementation by Ceph Object.
 - This design does not cover _brownfield_ use cases, meaning use of existing buckets, which may have been created outside of Kubernetes.
 So only new bucket use case are part of the first phasde.